lab11/socitrack/doc/Setup.md

 It usually takes a few seconds for the first device to show up.
-While it's possibly that there are no Bluetooth devices around, it's pretty unlikely nowadays, so _something_ should print.
+While it's possibly that there are no Bluetooth devices around, it's pretty unlikely nowadays, so something should print.

-#### Debugging noble
+#### Debugging Noble

-Bluetooth is unfortunately kind of finicky, so here's some issues:
+Bluetooth is unfortunately kind of finicky, so here are some issues:

 ##### Powered Off

-Occasionally, noble will print a message about being powered off, like this:
+Occasionally, Noble will print a message about being powered off, like this:

-    ppannuto@ubuntu:~/totternary/software/debug$ ./test_tags_visible.js
+    ppannuto@ubuntu:~/totternary/software/debug$ node test_tags_visible.js
     ** TotTag -- Bluetooth test
     **
     ** Each TotTag seen via Bluetooth will print.
 Press Ctrl-C to exit at any time

     Scanning...
-    Found TotTag: c098e5420025
+    Found TotTag: c0:98:e5:42:00:25
     WARNING: Tried to start scanning, got: poweredOff

-If this happens, simply kill the script that was running and start it again.
+If this happens, simply kill the script and start it again.

 ##### Permissions